 Dennis J. Langwell was appointed Director of the Company on April 5, 2023.
 Mr. Langwell is a retired senior executive of Liberty Mutual Insurance, a Fortune 100 company, where he worked more than 25 years in various executive, strategic and financial positions, until his retirement in 2021.
 His most recent position was Vice Chairman of Insurance Operations, and prior to that he was President of Global Risk Solutions, where he led Liberty's \$20 billion global commercial (re) insurance business.
 Prior to his role as President of Global Risk Solutions, Mr. Langwell served as Executive Vice President and Chief Financial Officer from 2003 to 2018.
 Mr. Langwell began his career at KPMG and has over 40 years of insurance and finance experience.
 Mr. Langwell also serves on the boards of James River Group and Companion Protect and on the Advisory Board of Owl.co.
-He is also a trustee of Providence College, where he received his Bachelor of Science in Accounting, and is Chairman of the Board of Trustees of the U.S.S.
-Constitution Museum.
+He is also the Vice Chairman of the Providence College Board of Trustees, where he received his Bachelor of Science in Accounting, and is Chairman of the Board of Trustees of the U.S. S. Constitution Museum.
 Mr. Langwell qualifies as an "Audit Committee Financial Expert" as defined by the U.S. SEC rules.
-Mr. Langwell has been appointed to serve as a member of the Audit and Compensation Committees.
+Mr. Langwell serves as Chairperson of the Compensation Committee and member of the Audit Committee.